How to Have a Happy First Day of School

 So it’s perfectly natural to shed a few tears, even if it’s just from the overwhelm.

-Here are a few of our Peanut moms sharing their experiences on their children’s first day of school, so you know you’re not alone:
+Here are a few of our Peanut moms’ experiences of their children’s first day of school, so you know you’re not alone:

 • “My little dude starts preschool next week and I know he’ll love it but I’m always worried about other kids breaking his confidence and just bullying in general.
 He’s gentle and always happy and I just hate the idea of that good nature being crushed by some spiteful children.” ‒ Jessica